stevebuer/cs330-projects/homework1/README.md

 # CS 330 Homework 1 : Getting Started

-The goal of this assignment is to set up an AI-powered development environment and begin the process of final-project planning.
+The goal of this assignment is to set up an AI-powered development environment and begin the process of final project planning.

 ## Development Environment